odoo/documentation/content/developer/howtos/rdtraining/K_dashboard.rst

 But for cases such as average aggregations or using a subview such as the pivot view, it is easy to miss this mistake.
 It is also easy to miss this mistake when you have insufficient test data.
-In order to add a number of properties canceled by property type pie chart to this report, we would either have to do a hack (too advanced for this tutorial) or simply exclude it from this report.
+To add a number of properties canceled by property type pie chart to this report, we would either have to do a hack (too advanced for this tutorial) or simply exclude it from this report.

-**Tip 2** If you have a field that you do not want as a measure (i.e. in your pivot or graph views), then you can add ``store=False`` to it and it will not show.
+**Tip 2** If you have a field that you do not want as a measure (i.e. in your pivot or graph views), then you can add ``store=False`` to it, and it will not show.